scheduleonce/once-ui-react/src/lib/components/phone/README.md

 - `countryCode` (string): The country code derived from the phone number input.

 - `error` (undefined | 'invalid' | 'required'): Indicates whether there is an error with the phone number input.
 It can be undefined if there is no error, 'invalid' if the phone number is invalid, or 'required' if the field is required but empty.

-- `consentChecked` (boolean): Indicates whether the user has given consent to receive communication on the provided phone number.